borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 Borg](https://borgbackup.readthedocs.io/en/stable/installation.html), at
 least version 1.1.

-Borgmatic consumes configurations in `/etc/borgmatic/` and `/etc/borgmatic.d/` by default.
-Therefore, we show how to install borgmatic for the root user which will have access permissions for these locations by default.
+By default, borgmatic looks for its configuration files in `/etc/borgmatic/` and `/etc/borgmatic.d/`, where the root user typically has read access.

-Run the following commands to download and install borgmatic:
+So, to download and install borgmatic as the root user, run the following
+commands:

 ```bash
 sudo pip3 install --user --upgrade borgmatic